-1. Background and Significance
+- 1. Background and Significance - 2.
+Preliminary Studies student may include his/her own results, the lab's prior studies, and other published results, if relevant.
+Graphics Use Figures to summarize the current knowledge, the research ideas, to show data and to depict experimental strategies.

-- 2. Preliminary Studies student may include their own results, the lab's prior studies, and other published results, if relevant. - 3.
-Research Design and Methods, including discussions of anticipated outcomes and alternatives.
+3. Research Design and Methods, including discussions of anticipated outcomes and alternatives.